ACTRI KL2 Eligibility Information and Initiating an Application

 This is not a post-doctoral fellowship, but is intended for UC San Diego and ACTRI partner research institution instructors or assistant professors in any academic series as well as fellows or post docs who will have completed their training and have a faculty appointment by the time of receipt of funding.

 Applicants from all departments/divisions of UCSD are eligible as well as ACTRI partner research institutions include San Diego State University, J. Craig Venter Institute, Sanford-Burnham-Prebys Medical Research Institute, Salk Institute, and La Jolla Institute for Allergy and Immunology.
+In addition, fellows and faculty from UC Riverside are also eligible to apply.

 Candidates must be 5 years or fewer post-completion of a post-doctoral fellowship.
 Candidates must have a letter of support from their departmental chair to apply.
 Individuals who have already received a K grant, R01, or R01 equivalent grant are not eligible.
 Applicants must be US citizens or permanent residents.
 Candidates from groups underrepresented in biomedical research are strongly encouraged to apply.
 The NIH has recently formalized the definition of underrepresented groups: